Daylily-Informatics/daylily/docs/quickinstall.md

 - `daylily` was tuned to run in the `us-west-2c` AZ, for cost and availabiliyu of some specific compute resources not found in all AZs.
 The install should all build and proceed using the `us-west-2c` AZ.
 - A cloudstack formation template will run which will create some important resources for the epheral cluster, namely: the public VPC, public subnet, private subnet, and a policy to allow tagging and budget tracking of resources by pcluster.
 - The install steps should work for both `bash` and `zsh` shells, but the `bash` shell is the default for the `pcluster` environment.
 - Daylily `projects` are synonymous with AWS `budgets`.
-When initializing daylily `. dyinit  --project PROJECT --region REGION`, the project specified will be checked vs the slurm registry of projects, found `/opt/slurm/etc/projects_list.conf` and be checked to confirm there is a matching AWS budget of the specified name.
+When initializing daylily `. dyinit  --project PROJECT`, the project specified will be checked vs the slurm registry of projects, found `/opt/slurm/etc/projects_list.conf` and be checked to confirm there is a matching AWS budget of the specified name.
 If not, you will be prompted to create a budget (which may also be completed via the AWS dashboard, use a simplified `monthly spend` type). for now, you willneed to update the `projects_list.conf` file manually with each new budget added, *importantly* both in the current ephemeral cluster conf file as well as the s3 bucket hosted version which is used to build new nodes.

 # Steps